OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:15

-But if serving the Lord seems undesirable to you, then choose for yourselves this day whom you will serve, whether the gods your ancestors served beyond the Euphrates, or the gods of the Amorites, in whose land you are living.
+But if serving the Lord does not appeal to you, then choose today whom you will serve, whether the gods your ancestors served beyond the Euphrates, or the gods of the Amorites, in whose land you are living.
 But as for me and my household, we will serve the Lord.”

 ## Joshua 24:16

-Then the people answered, “Far be it from us to forsake the Lord to serve other gods!
+Then the people answered, “We would never abandon the Lord to serve other gods!

 ## Joshua 24:17